Hacks and Upgrades

 CHUCKIE EGG 2 UPGRADE Screenshot 10 CHUCKIE EGG 2 UPGRADE Screenshot 11 CHUCKIE EGG 2 UPGRADE Screenshot 12

 This upgrade was put together by "The Caretaker", who is consequently somewhat shrouded in mystery.
-It probably never received a commercial release but, along with the obligatory upgrade settings to change the starting level and number of lives, it does provide another interesting set of eight alternative levels - although, oddly, there's no option to play the original level layouts.
+It probably never received a commercial release but, along with the obligatory upgrade settings to change the starting level and number of lives, it does provide another interesting set of eight alternative levels - although, unlike the commercial hacks, there's no option to play the original level layouts.

 CHUCK-3